 It was a U.S. Embassy picnic in Rome in the early ’60s, I was about to turn 10.
 There were maybe 75 people there, plus approx. 25 Marines, some there for the party; some, as always, were watching over us.

-I will share with you one irrefutable fact … There is nothing that will make a child more incorrigible than the feeling of invincibility and having men like Gunny Jim and Gunny Chef within earshot 24/7 gave me that feeling of invincibility.
+I will share with you one irrefutable fact … There is nothing that will make a child more incorrigible than the feeling of invincibility having men like Gunny Jim and Gunny Chef within earshot 24/7 gives you.

 Anytime I’m in DC, I make time to have a beer and a shot with Gunny Chef, then I mosey on down the wall, making a stop to tip one with Gunny Jim, then I finish the bottle at Panel 8E, with the real reason I don’t celebrate the 4th of July.

 Embassy picnics were always a blast; food, fun, and merriment – “Mr. Fred” (Amb.
 Reinhardt) was the most sociable Ambassador I have ever known, he was like Kissinger only you could understand him when he talked to you.
 I think all the embassy kids liked Mr. Fred, I know I did.

 I was with one of the Marines, he was showing me how dry ice would melt and leave no moisture in the beer cooler when The Ambassador’s Limo pulled up and his escort went and found my parents.
 Both of my parents got in Mr. Fred’s limo and, to my surprise, left without me.